parthshethia786/chatapp-dotnetAspire-AzureOpenAI/README.md

 - The chat context is preserved is ChatHistory every time user asks a new questions/sends a new prompt.
 Hence entire context is provided to the model while processing the latest prompt.
 - The chat UI is inspired from the eShop application from Microsoft.
 You can copy the <code>Chatbot</code> folder from this repo under your Web project of the application - AspireApp.Web, under the Components folder.
 Add the <code>chat.png</code> image under <code>wwwroot</code> folder of AspireApp.Web.
 Hook the <code>ShowChatbotButton</code> component in <code>MainLayout.razor</code>.
 - Once everything is wired up, run the .NET Aspire application and test the chat application from the webapp localhost URL.
+- Note - the constraint to answer only about Microsoft related questions is defined using System Prompt, it can easily be bypassed using prompt injection or jailbreaks.
+Please ensure your applications have right controls in place and leverage the existing tools to prevent these type of attacks.

 **References**: